Blogem/python-dev-env/README.md

 poetry new python-dev-env
 ```

-Or initialize an existing directory (beware: this only creates the `pyproject.toml`, but does not create the directory structure and such):
+Or initialize an existing directory:
 ```
 cd python-dev-env
 poetry init
 ```
+This only creates the `pyproject.toml`, but does not create the directory structure and such.
+Useful for projects that won't be packaged and only require dependency management.

 Adding new dependencies can be done by directly editing `pyproject.toml` or with the following command:
 ```